25 Mar 2019

 After just six months of trial and error, the GEA team finalized a solution that allows the customer to use up to 30% of its non-purified phosphoric acid feed to produce pure soluble MAP fertilizer while the remaining 70% is used to make standard granular MAP fertilizer.

-With the new process to produce high quality soluble fertilizers, GEA hopes to play a role in driving the more responsible use of fertilizers.” - Didier Felix, Test Center Manager for Product Testing & Prototyping, Separation Processes, GEA
+- Didier Felix, Test Center Manager for Product Testing & Prototyping, Separation Processes, GEA

 GEA tailored plant solutions are adapted to the specific composition of the merchant grade phosphoric acid and tightly control impurities, thus guaranteeing the quality of the final product.
 With more than 100 years of experience in crystallization alone, GEA plant technologies are designed to meet the requirements of diverse fertilizer and phosphate applications and include: evaporators, crystallizers, centrifugal separators, spray dryers and fluid beds for agglomeration or granulation.